Intamin

-Intamin Amusement Rides is a design and manufacturing company in Schaan, Liechtenstein.
-It is best known for creating thrill rides and roller coasters worldwide.
+Intamin Amusement Rides is a design and manufacturing company in Schaan, Liechtenstein, best-known for designing and constructing thrill rides and roller coasters at dozens of international theme parks, amusement parks and other establishments.
 The Intamin brand name is a syllabic abbreviation for "international amusement installations".
-The company has offices throughout the world, including three in Europe, three in Asia, and two in the United States.
+The company has corporate offices across the world, including three in Europe, three in Asia, and two in the United States.

-Intamin supplies numerous styles of roller coasters, vertical rides, water rides, immersive rides, swing rides, and observation attractions to amusement parks.
-The company has installed scores of roller coasters in several countries.
-Intamin designed and built the first river rapids ride, known as Thunder River, and marketed the first freefall ride (developed by Giovanola) and drop tower.

 Products and technologies

 Intamin's product range spans two broad categories: rides and transportation.